wincent/masochist/content/wiki/OBS cheatsheet.md

   - Filters:
     - Duckety "Ducking" McDuckface
       - Ratio: 12.00:1
-      - Threshold: -35.00 dB (very sensitive to noise in environment, the louder I am, the closer I can get to zero, as I and the environment get quieter, I have to drop lower).
+      - Threshold: -35.00 dB (the correct value is very sensitive to the noise level in the environment: the louder I am, the closer I can get to zero; as I and the environment get quieter, I have to drop further into negative territory).
       - Attack: 6 ms
       - Release: 1000 ms
       - Output Gain: 0.00 dB